Abortion services

 - damage to the womb or entrance of the womb (cervix)

-If complications do occur, you may need further treatment, including surgery.
+If there are complications, you may need further treatment, including surgery.

 Having an abortion will not affect your chances of becoming pregnant again and having normal pregnancies in the future.